Vek17/TabletopTweaks-Base/README.md

     * Witch - Cauldron Witch
         * Enables a complete archetype from Owlcat.

+* Alternate Capstones
+    * Genetic Capstones
+        * Perfect Body, Flawless Mind
+            * The character increases her ability scores by a collective total of 8.
+        * Great Beast
+            * The animal companion’s Strength, Dexterity, Constitution, and Wisdom scores each increase by 4.
+This capstone is available to any class with an animal companion.
+        * Old Dog, New Tricks
+            * The character gains four combat feats.
+This capstone is available to characters of any class that gains at least four bonus combat feats.
+    * Alchemist
+        * Vast Explosions
+            * The alchemist’s bomb damage increases by 3d6.
+    * Arcansit
+        * Deep Reservoir
+            * Her arcane reservoir increases by 10.
+    * Barbarian
+        * Unstoppable
+            * The barbarian gains DR 3/— or increases the value of any existing damage reduction by 3.
+In addition, she gains 20 energy resistance to acid, cold, electricity, and fire.
+    * Cleric
+        * Proxy
+            * She can select an additional domain from the list offered by her deity.
+    * Fighter
+        * Veteran of Endless War
+            * The bonuses granted by his armor training and weapon training increase by 2 each.
+    * Inquisitor
+        * Team Leader
+            * As a standard action the inquisitor can spend a standard action granting characters up to three of the inquisitor’s teamwork feats (the inquisitor’s choice) as bonus feats for the next 24 hours.
+    * Kineticist
+        * Unbridled Power
+            * Her damage with her blasts increases by 2d6+2 (for physical blasts) or by 2d6 (for energy blasts).
+    * Monk
+        * Old Master
+            * The monk gains one additional attack at his highest base attack bonus when using flurry of blows, and he gains a dodge bonus to AC of 2.
+    * Oracle
+        * Diverse Mysteries
+            * The oracle can select two revelations from another mystery.
+She must meet the prerequisites for these revelations.
+    * Ranger
+        * Seen It Before
+            * The ranger adds his favored enemy bonus as an insight bonus on saves against spells and abilities used by his favored enemies.
+    * Rogue
+        * Masterful Talent
+            * The rogue gains a +4 bonus on all of her skills.
+    * Skald
+        * Great Kenning
+            * The skald can use spell kenning three additional times per day and can select one additional spell list from which he can cast spells with spell kenning.
+    * Slayer
+        * Against the Odds
+            * When the slayer uses studied target, he can study up to two additional foes within 30 feet in the same action.
+    * Warpriest
+        * Hammer of God
+            * The warpriest gains two additional blessings from the list offered by his deity.
+He can also call upon his blessings two more times each day.
+    * Wizard
+        * Well-Prepared
+            * The wizard gains six additional 1st- and 2nd-level spell slots, four additional 3rd- and 4th-level spell slots, two additional 5th-level spell slots, and one additional 6th-level spell slot.

 * Spells
     * Long Arm
         * Your arms temporarily grow in length, increasing your reach with those limbs by 5 feet.